ProvableHQ/ARCs/arc-0009/README.md

     await r0;
 ```

 **Privacy note:** The resulting transaction will reveal which program was actually called.
-The condition itself may be inferable from the transaction structure.
+The condition itself may be inferred from the transaction structure.

 ## Recursive Calls

+**TODO.** The restrictions on recursive calls are currently being discussed.

-Dynamic dispatch enables recursive program structures:
+With conditional execution, it follows that dynamic dispatch enables recursive program structures:

 ```aleo
 program recursive.aleo;